MykolasS77/eBay_Listings_Analytics/README.md

 ![searched 3](https://github.com/user-attachments/assets/8e6fa0bd-d3eb-4e59-b025-c3c88698a7c1)

 # Generate a box plot chart for all items

 Click on a button at the top called "Generate a box plot chart for all items" to get a box plot chart for the retrieved items total prices.
 Before generating a chart, you can use the "Delete" button to remove specific items from the displayed list, in order to get more accurate representation.

 ![graph](https://github.com/user-attachments/assets/258cc2a0-7912-4f06-9427-24b138f89f36)

+# Running tests

+To run tests, cd to root of the directory and run "pytest" or "pytest tests --cov-report term-missing --cov=main" in the terminal.

 ## Documentation